Human Rights

 and Performance

 To achieve the set target and mitigate the risks to human rights, Thaioil Group has published two policies and the Thaioil Group Human Rights Roadmap.
 The roadmap encompasses the human rights prevention and protection for all stakeholders, including employees and contractors, society and communities, suppliers, and their employees.
-Moreover, the aspects of safety, security, and the environment are incorporated, serving as the foundation for sustainable growth and development in both social and environmental aspects, along with the Business Code of Conducts as described in the vision of the Thaioil Group.
+Moreover, the aspects of safety, security, and the environment are incorporated, serving as the foundation for sustainable growth and development in both social and environmental aspects, along with the Business Code of Conduct as described in the vision of the Thaioil Group.
 Thaioil Group reports on its human rights performance annually at the Corporate Governance and Sustainability Board Committee (Board Level).
 Additionally, Thaioil Group Human Rights Working Team has been appointed to oversee the implementation of the Thaioil Group’s Human Rights Policy, while ensuring that all human rights aspects are governed as planned.

 The Human Rights Policy in the workplace provides Thaioil’s guidelines to ensure the practices of respecting human rights for employees, contractors, and community members.
 Meanwhile, the scope of the Business and Human Rights Policy for the Supply Chain has been extended to business partners, which covers suppliers, contractors, customers, and other partners such as joint ventures.
-The business partners are required to comply with and adhere to the policy.
+These business partners are required to comply with and adhere to the policy.
 The essential contents of these policies are summarized as below:

 Policy | Human Rights Policy in Workplace | Business and Human Rights Policy for Supply Chain |